Skip to main content

 How do trailing drawdowns and thresholds work?

-The mechanics of Intraday vs. End-of-Day trailing drawdown, the $100 cap rule, and example calculations.
+The mechanics of Intraday vs. End-of-Day trailing drawdown, the $100 cap rule, example calculations, and how Sprint Account (EOD-only) thresholds work.

 Key takeaway